pybuilder/pybuilder/README.md

 default_task = "publish"
 ```

-See the [documentation](http://pybuilder.github.com/documentation/) for more details.
+See the [pybuilder homepage](http://pybuilder.github.com/) for more details.

 ## Plugins